Importing module items and datasets using SPL2

 The import statement syntax is:

-import {<item_name>, <item_name>, ...} AS <namespace_alias> from <source_name>
+import {<item_name>, <item_name>, ...} as <namespace_alias> from <source_name>

 The curly brackets { } are required around the list of items, even if only one item is specified.
-Using the curly brackets with the AS clause identifies this statement as an import using a namespace alias instead of a rename.
+Using the curly brackets with the as

 Importing an item using a namespace alias